gulam101/LightPad/README.md

 # LightPad

-The project was designed so that the user can create a document and then they could add information.
+Lightpad allows the user to create documents and store information which they can retrive later.
+Documents can be edited at any time.

 The idea of the project was to make sure that the application could mimic the same features as notepad.
 Originally, I was going to design the application so that it could support importing images and I was going to use the Microsoft Word toolbar layout which would blend features between notepad and word. d.